affear/smart_alloc_simulator/README.md

 Smart Allocation Algorithm Simulator
 =====================

-This is a simulation of a smart allocation allogorithm for a IaaS using a pub/sub mechanism.
+This is a simulation of a smart allocation algorithm for a IaaS using a pub/sub mechanism.